mozilla/uniffi-rs/docs/manual/src/python/setup.md

 Then you must create a setup.py file.
 This file will include the command to generate python .py bindings, link .dll and then build to pipy.
 Requires python version greater than 3.6.

+The full example is avaible at this [address](https://github.com/gogo2464/minimal-uniffi-rs-setuptools-python-example/tree/master).
+In order to reproduce the issue, let's see some points about the

 # Create setup.py file.
 ## rustc

 get rustc version from your setup.py file: